josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     return df
 ```

-I do a few things here after loading the CSV into a Dataframe:
+I do a few things here after giving back the converted CSV back to the user, as a DataFrame:
-* Converting 'Not a Number (nan)' values with empty values, among other things.
+* Replacing "Not a Number" (nan) values with the median, to avoid affecting the aggregation results.
+Makes analysis easier.
 * Drop rows for runners that did not reach floor 86.
-Make the analysis easier
+Makes the analysis easier, and it is too few of them.
-* Convert strings into native data types like integers, timestamps
+* Convert some string columns into native data types like integers, timestamps
 * A few entries did not have the gender defined.
 That affected other fields like 'gender_position'.
 To avoid distortions, these were filled with the median.
-* The BIB number is unique for each runner, so that became the new DataFrame index

 Once data was loaded, I was able to start asking questions.
 For example, to detect the outliers I used a Z-score: